Lipen/discrete-math-course/typst/hw3.typ

 + Flip _two_ bits at positions $i$ and $j$ (where $i eq.not j$) of your original codeword $bold(c)$ to simulate two transmission errors, obtaining received word $bold(r)$.
 + Apply the same majority-logic decoding algorithm from Part (b).
 + Does decoding recover the correct message?
   If yes, explain why it succeeded despite exceeding the guaranteed correction capability.
   If no, identify which coefficients were decoded incorrectly.
 + Since $d = 4$, the code guarantees correction of only $t = 1$ error.
   Explain why majority-logic decoding might sometimes successfully correct 2 errors, and under what conditions it would fail.

+// _Hint:_ Consider how errors in different positions affect the vote pairs.
+If both errors corrupt votes for the same coefficient, the majority may be incorrect.

 #block(sticky: true)[*Part (d): Rate and Efficiency*]